 Clause 5.4: requires the Mediator to give reasonable opportunities to consult.
+Who ,What Where?
+Again the ethics of stopping a mediation to allow consultation

 Clause 5.5: requires the Mediator to avoid any conduct, which could place a party under duress to reach a settlement.
-However, just by being at a Tribunal Mediation Hearing when one has never been before; having to put a case, listening to someone else put a case or spin on the same fact situation; being queried; being told of worst or best alternatives; being told about costs; being given a reality check.
+However, just by being at a Tribunal Mediation Hearing when one has never been before; having to put a case, listening to someone else put a case, or spin on the same fact situation; being queried; being told of worst or best alternatives; being told about costs; being given a reality check.
 Whatever definition is used, this places the party under duress.
-The ethical dilemma is where is the fine bordering mark.
+The ethical dilemma is where is the border.